Feng Yuxiang: Rise

-In April 1926 Sun Yat-sen's successor, Chiang Kai-shek, launched the Northern Expedition from Guangzhou against the northern warlords.
+In April 1926, Sun Yat-sen's successor, Chiang Kai-shek, launched the Northern Expedition from Guangzhou against the northern warlords.
 Feng threw his support behind the Nationalists in the Northern Expedition and merged his Guominjun with the National Revolutionary Army.
 The Nationalists vanquished the Zhili faction in the south and Feng asserted control over much of north-central China.
 Zhang Zuolin was forced to withdraw the Fengtian forces back to Manchuria.
 In August Feng went to the Soviet Union and returned in September.

+In early July 1927, Feng Yuxiang allied with Chiang to form a new government in Shaanxi and implemented the White Terror there.
+By September 1927, they had killed 496 people including students.
+The Communist central authorities ordered the Shaanxi party branch to respond with peasant revolts.
+These early responses failed and in March 1928 the Weihua Uprising began.

-In October 1928 Feng Yuxiang was appointed as Vice President of the Executive Yuan and War Minister of the Republic of China by President Chiang Kai-shek.
+In October 1928, Feng Yuxiang was appointed as Vice President of the Executive Yuan and War Minister of the Republic of China by President Chiang Kai-shek.
 Feng's patriotism was a basic motivation.
 Because of atrocities he saw Japanese soldiers commit during the Sino-Japanese War of 1895, Feng promised that he would fight the Japanese to death if he ever became a soldier.
-Every year on the anniversary of Japan's 21 Demands in 1915 he and his officers wore belts on which was written "In Memory of the National Humiliation of May 7th".
+Every year from 1915 onward, on the anniversary of Japan's 21 Demands, he and his officers wore belts on which was written "In Memory of the National Humiliation of May 7th".

-By early 1929 Feng grew dissatisfied with Chiang Kai-shek's Nationalist government in Nanjing.
+By early 1929, Feng grew dissatisfied with Chiang Kai-shek's Nationalist government in Nanjing.
 He joined Yan Xishan and Li Zongren to challenge Chiang's supremacy, but was defeated by Chiang in the Central Plains War.
 Chiang then incited anti-Yan Xishan and Feng Yuxiang sentiments among the Chinese Muslims and Mongols, encouraging them to topple their rule.

 Out of power

 Stripped of his military power, Feng spent the early 1930s criticizing Chiang Kai-shek's failure to resist Japanese aggression.
 On 26 May 1933, Feng Yuxiang became commander-in-chief of the Chahar People's Anti-Japanese Army Alliance, with Ji Hongchang and Fang Zhenwu as frontline commanders.
-Ji Hongchang's army, numbering over 100,000 men according to Feng, pushed against Duolun, and by July 1933 drove the Japanese and Manchukuoan troops out of Chahar Province.
+Ji Hongchang's army, numbering over 100,000 men according to Feng, pushed against Duolun, and by July 1933, drove the Japanese and Manchukuoan troops out of Chahar Province.
 By late July Feng and Ji Hongchang established, at Zhangjiakou, the "Committee for Recovering the Four Provinces of the Northeast".
 Chiang Kai-shek, fearing that Communists had taken control of the Anti-Japanese Allied Army, launched a concerted siege of the army with 60,000 men.
 Surrounded by Chiang Kai-shek and the Japanese, Feng Yuxiang resigned his post and retired to Tai'an in Shandong.